garetroy/TeamBuilder2.0/config/README.md

     },
  ```

  As you can see, the weights are floating point values.
-If accidentally enter weights
+If you accidentally enter weights
  that do not sum to the number of filters, an error will be thrown when running the
  algorithm.